 - The calculation of the Council Tax Requirement takes the Authority's Net Expenditure and deducts from it contributions from Government in respect of Revenue Support Grant and Top Up Grant, together with the business rates income receivable from Durham County Council and Darlington Borough Council.
-Allowance also has to be made for the Authority's share of any surplus or deficit on Durham County Council and Darlington Borough Council Collection Funds. - Assuming Net Expenditure of £28,618,337 the calculation is shown in the following table:
+Allowance also has to be made for the Authority's share of any surplus or deficit on Durham County Council and Darlington Borough Council Collection Funds. - Assuming Net Expenditure of £28,608,515 the calculation is shown in the table 9 below: